rana-balabel/speed/README.md

-# speed
+# speed-typing
-Speed Typing Test code and links!
+An interactive speed typing test to calculate your words per minute.